-We communicate our enrollment opportunities and process through the school's website and communications as well as the parish's website and communications.
+We communicate our enrollment opportunities and process through the school's website.
 See the 'Admission' pages of the school website for more information about the school and its enrollment process.
 We accept new enrollments using the following preferential order:

 - Parents are registered, active parishioners with a new sibling of a currently enrolled child in our school. - Parents are registered, active parishioners with a new child to enroll. - Parents are active parishioners from Catholic parishes without schools. - Parents are active parishioners whose parish has filled or closed its enrollment. - Parents are registered Catholics from another parish school for other reasons. - Parents are Non-Catholic with a child they wish to enroll.